Welcome!

 I began my journey supporting children as a young adult, working at an Empowered Learning Center in New Jersey.
 After graduating from Union College, cum laude, I became a substitute teacher at both mainstream and special education schools.
 This experience helped me realize my passion for helping others and inspired me to apply to graduate school for social work.

 I earned my Masters of Social Work (MSW) from Columbia University School of Social Work (CSSW) and had the unique opportunity to have three internships over the two years of schooling.
 I first interned at Yachad as a vocational counselor, where I supported Autistic young adults and individuals with intellectual disabilities in various workplace settings.
-Second, I interned at The Moriah School as a classroom assistant providing therapy and behavior interventions for children.
+Second, I interned at The Moriah School as a classroom assistant providing therapy and behavior support for children.
 Lastly, I interned at the Veterans Affairs Hospital on the Spinal Cord Injury Unit where I conducted psychosocial evaluations, coordinated discharges, created and ran a caregivers support group, and provided Teletherapy and in-person psychotherapy for veterans and their caregivers.

 During and after graduate school, I used my extensive background as an equestrian to become a PATH Certified horseback riding instructor for children with disabilities at Flying Manes.